The best apps to learn French in 2025

 You can find more information in our in-depth Babbel French review.
 Or read on for my major takeaways about the app.

-Bottom line: Babbel is great for varied, bite-sized lessons, but if you need adjustable audio speeds and transcripts, try French Together.
+Bottom line: Babbel is great for varied, bite-sized lessons, but if you need adjustable audio speeds and transcripts, try Copycat Cafe.

 Babbel offers several subscription lengths, with better value for longer commitments: